CAMPAIGN

 Watch this short video to get an overview of the series and the intersection between sugar, capitalism, coloniality, and slavery.Watch the video

-Get a deeper understanding of the links between coloniality/decoloniality, slavery, capitalism, and sugar production.
-Explore how these perspectives may impact work within communities, and how a holistic perspective on sugar in processed foods may help depathologize those communities.
+Participants gathered at the Glen Canyon Recreation Center for the first session of the Sugar & Decoloniality series.
+They got a deeper understanding of the links between coloniality/decoloniality, slavery, capitalism, and sugar production.
+Participants explored how these perspectives may impact work within communities, and how a holistic perspective on sugar in processed foods may help depathologize those communities.

-This session will invite participants to pause, reflect, and share how our learnings can transform how we approach our work.
+In Session 3 of the Sugar & Decoloniality series, participants gathered at the peaceful Presidio Tunnel Tops Campfire Circle.
+During this session, participants were invited to pause, reflect, and share how our learnings can transform how we approach our work.

-Session 4's celebration was a moment to witness what seeds have been gathered, and to cultivate space in pondering how they should be planted.
+In the fourth and final session of the Sugar & Decoloniality series, participants gathered in celebration to witness what seeds have been gathered, and to cultivate space in pondering how they should be planted.

 In Amber's Words...